Good and Bad Passwords How-To

 Having a backup tape or system recovery disk gives an attacker

-access to data but not direct access to a system.
+access to password data but not direct access to a system.
 A buffer

 overflow is likely to provide a means of entry, but not